Recent Course Feedback

 In 2006 she launched Play to Z, the multi-award winning children’s play resource company in which she maintains an active role as creative director, responsible for product design.
 Since 2009 Sue has run workshops and provided keynotes nationally and internationally at a host of educational and SEN events and regularly presents papers to the international European Early Childhood Education Research Conference.
 Sue also provides training nationally and internationally including commissions in Dubai, Saudi Arabia and Switzerland.
 She has taught on several Graduate and Post Graduate University Modules in the UK.
 As a campaigner for the recognition of the importance of sensory processing problems for children with Autistic Spectrum Disorders, Sue also specialises in supporting the needs of children with SEN.

-As a Therapeutic Play Practitioner (PG Cert) Based in a UK primary school Sue works with vulnerable children using creative media to help them overcome their personal, social and emotional difficulties.
+As a qualified Creative Arts and Play Therapist based in UK primary schools, Sue works with vulnerable children using creative media to help them overcome their personal, social and emotional difficulties.
 She is currently studying for a Diploma in Play Therapy.

 As well as regular features in the national press, Sue has written and contributed to several acclaimed books:

 - Cross-Cultural Perspectives on Early Childhood – Chapter 1 (January 2012) Sage

 - Treasure Baskets and Beyond – Realizing the Potential of Sensory-rich Play (August 2012) Open University Press

 - Play in the Reception Classroom (2013) Early Years Educator